Drying and cooling in sugar processing

-A much more efficient sugar cooling process has been developed over the past 15 years, changing the face of the sugar processing industry.
-Using thermal conduction and the science of vertical mass flow, Solex heat exchangers have made the sugar cooling process much more efficient.
+A much more efficient sugar cooling process has been developed over the past 25 years, thereby changing the face of the sugar processing industry.
+Using thermal conduction and the science of vertical mass flow, moving bed heat exchangers (MBHEs) based on vertical plate technology have made the sugar cooling process much more efficient.

-In a Solex heat exchanger, sugar flows vertically between a series of hollow stainless steel plates that are cooled by cold water flowing countercurrent through the plates.
+In these MBHEs, which have been pioneered and world-tested by Solex, sugar flows vertically between a series of hollow stainless steel plates that are cooled by cold water flowing countercurrent through the plates.
 The product does not come into contact with air or water; it is cooled by conduction as it slowly flows vertically between the plates, resulting in a stable end product ready for storage or transport.

 As a significant contributor to the economic welfare of many countries globally, the inefficient use of energy in traditional sugar processing cannot be overlooked.
-The need to reduce operating costs and improve energy efficiency are the driving evolution and growth within the sugar processing industry with new technologies such as Solex heat exchangers.
+The need to reduce operating costs and improve energy efficiency are the driving evolution and growth within the sugar processing industry with proven, world-tested technologies such as Solex moving bed heat exchangers.

 History of Sugar. (n.d.).
 Retrieved June 8, 2016 from http://www.sugarhistory.net/who-made-sugar/history-of-sugar/